ryanw-mobile/giphy-trending/README.md

 ![Screenshot1](screenshots/screen0.png) ![Screenshot2](screenshots/screen1.png)
 ![Screenshot3](screenshots/screen2.png) ![Screenshot4](screenshots/screen3.png)

+This app was first created in Nov 2021.
+Looking back what I have done, I found the quality of this App unacceptable, so it is now being rewritten.

 ## Skills covered:

 The Android Development world is currently experiencing a shift of technology stack.
 Besides